nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 💡 ```IS_RENTAL``` can be one of the following formats: Yes / yes / Y / y or No / no / N / n

-Warning: The seller id must exist inside the seller list.
+⚠️ : The seller id must exist inside the seller list.
+⚠️ : Price must be greater than 0 and less or equals to 1 trillion.

 Example: